AItransCompetition/Meet-Deadline-Requirements-Challenge/datasets/README.md

 ## Training Set And Test Set

-We will provide participants with a training set at the beginning of the compitition.
+We will provide participants with a training set at the beginning of the competition.
 The solutions submitted will be evaluated by the test set.
 The competition is divided into two stages, each stage has a different test set.
 Score of your team's solution depends on the second stage-evaluation stage.
-Beginning time of compitition and evaluation can be seen in the **Timeline** on our [website](https://www.aitrans.online/MMGC2021/).
+Beginning time of competition and evaluation can be seen in the **Timeline** on our [website](https://www.aitrans.online/MMGC2021/).